Traditional braces move teeth into their ideal position with brackets and wires. The Invisalign system uses a series of plastic alignment trays.

 Each aligner is worn for about 1 to 2 weeks.
-During your periodic checkups, we’ll examine your teeth and make sure they’re following the adjustment schedule.
+During your periodic checkups in Richardson, TX, we’ll examine your teeth and make sure they’re following the adjustment schedule.
 Occasionally, we may ask you to wear an aligner for a little longer than normal.

 Not only are regular brushing and flossing a lot easier with Invisalign than with traditional braces, but the aligners themselves are easy to clean as well.
 Simply use a soft-bristled toothbrush and clear antibacterial soap; do not use toothpaste, which is abrasive and might scratch the plastic.
 Make sure to get every surface.
 Don’t use hot water, as it may cause undesired warping that can disrupt the treatment.